Ryan Scott Oliver: Jasper in Deadland

 Jasper in Deadland is a pop-rock musical based on the myth of Orpheus and Eurydice.
 It follows 16-year-old Jasper Jarvis as he travels through the Afterlife on a mission to save his best friend, Agnes.
 Jasper in Deadland was commissioned in 2011 for the Pasadena Musical Theatre Program, and premiered as part of the Los Angeles Festival of New Musicals.
-In 2014 it was produced by Prospect Theater Company at the West End Theatre in New York City starring Matt Doyle, Ben Crawford, Allison Scagliotti, and Bonnie Milligan and directed by BrandoScagliottin Ivie.
+In 2014 it was produced by Prospect Theater Company at the West End Theatre in New York City starring Matt Doyle, Ben Crawford, Allison Scagliotti, and Bonnie Milligan and directed by Brandon Ivie.
 In 2015, it had a tryout at the 5th Avenue Theatre in Seattle, Washington, with Matt Doyle, Sydney Shepherd, and Louis Hobson and directed by Brandon Ivie.
 In February 2016 at Studio 54 a CD release concert was held starring Matt Doyle and Sydney Shepard.
 The CD was released in May 2016.

 We Foxes

 We Foxes, a Southern Gothic Thriller set in Missouri, 1945, is a new project started commissioned by Broadway Across America.
-We Foxes tells about Willa, a tough and unmannered orphan girl adopted by the Sheriff’s Wife, a calculating socialite, and the bloody domestic war that ensues between them when the girl uncovers the terrible secrets lurking beneath the floorboards.
+We Foxes tells about Willa, a tough and unmannered orphan girl adopted by the Sheriff's Wife, a calculating socialite, and the bloody domestic war that ensues between them when the girl uncovers the terrible secrets lurking beneath the floorboards.
 Oliver attended the TheatreWorks Silicon Valley Writer's Retreat in April 2013 for We Foxes.
 This show was also featured at CAP 21 and the Weston Playhouse.